ichdasich/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 desirable, then the network administrator must filter out the undesirable traffic in the forwarding plane by implementing suitable packet filtering rules.

+{Comment TF: I have some gripes with calling this 'a reasonable assumption';
+(Temporary) absence of an AFI on an interface is not a means of explicit access control.
+I would say that this is the inverse misconception as documented for IPv6 LL in Sec.
+2.1.12 of RFC4942.

+Instead, I would argue for the following formulation:

+The techniques described in this document make routing more flexible by allowing IPv4 routes to propagate across a section of a network that has only been assigned IPv6 addresses.
+This additional flexibility might create unexpected network paths similar to the issue of IPv6 Link-Local addresses creating reachability for IPv4 only hosts potentially not covered by pre-existing firewall rules as described in Section 2.1.12 of [RFC4942].

+For example, if an island of IPv4-only hosts is separated from the IPv4 Internet by routers that have not been assigned IPv4 addresses, a network administrator might assume that the IPv4-only hosts are unreachable from the IPv4 Internet.
+This assumption might be broken if the intermediary routers implement v4-via-v6 routing, which might make the IPv4-only hosts reachable from the IPv4 Internet.

+However, network administrators should always ensure their desired network reachability properties via explicit packet filtering for all AFIs that filter out undesirable traffic in the forwarding plane.

+Otherwise, unexpected connectivity may occur via a multitude of misconfigurations and unexpected changes, including v4-with-v6 next-hop and IPv6 LL [RFC4942], but also due to, e.g., rogue DHCP servers (v4 and v6, [RFC..., RFC...]), rogue Router Advertisments (Section 2.1.13, [RFC4942]), accidentally advertising prefixes that should not be globally reachable (via an exact or less specific route/route-leak), or due to neighbors setting static routes.
+}

 # IANA Considerations